Long-time asymptotics of the modified KdV equation in weighted Sobolev spaces: Global approximation of solutions

-Recall from \eqref{mkdv.BC}, we have the solution to the MKdV equation in terms of the Beals-Coifman solution:
+Recall from \eqref{mkdv.BC}, we have the solution to the MKdV equation in terms of the {solution by inverse scattering}:

-where $\mu$ is constructed using the refection coefficients $r=\mathcal{R}\left(u_{0}\right)$.
+where $\mu$ is constructed using the reflection coefficients $r$.
 But as we discussed above, using PDE techniques, one can construct solutions with rougher data at least locally.
 Motivated by Deift-Zhou \cite{DZ03}, we try to understand the relations between Beals-Coifman solutions and strong solutions.
-First of all, if $u_{0}$ is Schwartz, one can also show $u$ is Schwartz, see for example Deift-Zhou \cite{DZ93}.
-So in this case, the strong solution is surely the same as the Beals-Coifman solution.
-Our goal is to identify the Beals-Coifman solution and the strong solution whenever the Beals-Coifman solution makes sense.
-Starting from the local construction, we will try to extend these results globally later on. \begin{lemma} Suppose $u_{0}\in H^{2,1}\left(\mathbb{R}\right)$ then the Beals-Coifman solution and the strong solution are the same (up to a measure zero set)
+First of all, if $u_{0}$ is Schwartz, one can also show $u$ is Schwartz (cf.Deift-Zhou \cite{DZ93}).
+So in this case, the strong solution is the same as the solution via inverse scattering.
+Our goal is to identify the {solution by inverse scattering} with the strong solution whenever the former makes sense.
+Starting from the local construction, we will try to extend these results globally later on.

+Firstly, we show that one can always take the limit of a sequence of smooth solutions to the MKdV equation in weighted $L^2$ spaces without regularity assumptions. \begin{lemma} Suppose there is a sequence $\left\{ u_{0,k}\right\} $ of Schwartz functions which is a Cauchy sequence in $H^{j,1}\left(\mathbb{R}\right)$ and $u_{0,k}\rightarrow u_{0}$ in $H^{j,1}\left(\mathbb{R}\right)$ with $j\geq0$.
+Then for fixed $t>0$, one can always conclude that the sequence of solution $\lbrace u_k \rbrace$ to the MKdV equation with initial data $u_{0,k}$ obtained via inverse scattering in the sense of \eqref{eq:BC} has a $L^\infty$ limit. \end{lemma} \begin{proof} Since $u_{0,k}$ is Schwartz, from the inverse scattering transform, we can write down the Beals-Coifman solutions

+with initial data $u_{0,k}$.
+Using the mapping properties of the direct scattering due to Zhou \cite[Theorem 1.8]{Zhou98} and Deift-Zhou \cite[Theorem 3.2]{DZ03}, in terms of reflection coefficients, we have that